Imaniac230/robot-commander/README.md

    ```
 4. Start the commander:
    ```
-   SUNO_USE_SMALL_MODELS=True python3 robot_commander.py --use_local --ros_topic <ros-topic-name> --ros_message_type geometry_msgs/msg/PoseStamped --local_address <agent-server-hostname-or-ip-address> --tts_model_path <path-to-bark-model-files>
+   SUNO_USE_SMALL_MODELS=True python3 robot_commander.py --use_local --ros_topic <ros-topic-name> --ros_message_type geometry_msgs/msg/PoseStamped --local_address <agent-server-hostname-or-ip-address> --pytorch_tts_model_path <path-to-pytorch-bark-model-files>
    ```
-   > Bark TTS is currently not used as an agent server and must be loaded dynamically here for each request.
-Only the raw pytorch models are supported.
-Bark will attempt to use CUDA by default, if you want run it on CPU only, also specify `SUNO_OFFLOAD_CPU=True`.
+   > The raw pytorch Bark implementation will attempt to use CUDA by default, if you want run it on CPU only, also specify `SUNO_OFFLOAD_CPU=True`.
 If you have enough memory to hold the full Bark models, you can omit the `SUNO_USE_SMALL_MODELS` option.
 Please refer to the [Bark](https://github.com/suno-ai/bark?tab=readme-ov-file#how-much-vram-do-i-need) README for more details.

+   > NOTE: Quantized Bark TTS agent server is currently only experimental.
+For best results, use the raw pytorch models, which do not support a server mode, and must be loaded dynamically for each request.
+To use the experimental server, start with:
+   > ```
+   > python3 robot_commander.py --use_local --ros_topic <ros-topic-name> --ros_message_type geometry_msgs/msg/PoseStamped --local_address <agent-server-hostname-or-ip-address>
+   > ```
 5. Start providing voice commands in natural language.

 ### External API